5 Minute Guide to AI in Cyber Security

-Let’s begin by defining a few terms; when talking about analytics, you may find terms like AI, machine learning and data sciences used interchangeably.
+Let’s begin by defining a few terms that many use when discussing AI-based security and AI cyber attacks; when talking about analytics, you may find terms like AI and machine learning and data sciences used interchangeably.
 These are 3 different concepts that can be defined as below:

 - Data Science - To make machine learning work, you need to define datasets, choose appropriate variables and metrics, and carry out various tasks of data engineering: data collection, preparation, integration, visualization, measuring algorithm performance, etc. Data science embodies all these.